-The word occult comes from the Latin word occultus, meaning “clandestine” or “hidden”, and refers to esoteric knowledge.
+The word occult comes from the Latin word occultus, meaning “clandestine” or “hidden”, and refers to esoteric knowledge often kept by the priest class and secretive “Mystery” orders of the day.

-The true origin of occultism traces back to the ancient Mystery schools, which primarily taught the death and resurrection mythology, symbolism, and astrotheology.
-These Mystery teachings were spiritual and philosophic and the initiate of the Mysteries often subscribed to an unseen or ineffable concept of divinity expressed through solar symbolism and allegory.
+The true origin of occultism traces back to ancient times and it was primarily the teachings of the death and resurrection mythology, symbolism, and astrotheology, not to be mistaken for mere astrology.
+These teachings were spiritual and philosophic and the initiate of these teachings often subscribed to an unseen or ineffable concept of divinity expressed through solar symbolism and allegory.

 These beliefs were sacred to the ancients and therefore, safeguarded and hidden from the unconcerned just as they are today in traditional Freemasonry.